jbeguna04/Energize/README.md

 ### Version 0.8 *(2012-XX-XX)* - Changes
 * The remaining time will now also be displayed on the main activity of the application
 * Updated the code to query the service for each battery depending question (remaining time, time on battery, etc.)
+* Fixed a bug that not all tables in the database were cleared when requested
+* Added a first (preliminary) widget

 ### Version 0.7.3 *(2012-10-19)* - [Changes][23]
 * Since a bug which caused an application crash while accessing the preferences on a device running an Android version below 4.0 cannot be fixed easily we had to drop Android 3.1 - 3.2 support again.
 SORRY guys!